pengying/androidtv-codelab/static/codelabs/1-androidtv-adding-leanback/1-concepts-and-setup.md

 </div>

 <aside class="callout">
+The application stores all its data in a ContentProvider backed up by a SQLite database.
 If you want to learn more about querying databases take a look at our [documentation](http://developer.android.com/training/basics/data-storage/databases.html).
 </aside>

 Here's what it should look like.